What is Walktober?

-How does the team competition work?
+How does team participation work?

 In this friendly throw-down, teams challenge each other to see who can top the leaderboard.
 Although you can participate on your own, being on a team may be the most fun part of this color tour.
-Scores are based on the team’s average leaf points plus Thrive Thursday challenges (1 bonus point/team member each week).
+Scores are based on the team’s average leaf points, plus Thrive Thursday challenges (1 bonus point/ team member each week).
 Each person’s individual contribution affects the team score, so gather a group who will encourage and support each other along the way.